-There is an important rule in life which is also applicable to sports: your body is yours.
+There is an important rule in life which is also applicable to sports: your body is yours and everyone around you should respect it.
+You must also respect other people's bodies.
 Every person can decide what kisses, hugs or caresses they want to give or be given.
 You can say "No." And you have to respect other people's "No."